threatcode/threat-vm/README.md

 The value is a single string and the `:` is used to separate the username from the password.

-Pro tip: you can use `-L $LANG -Z $(realpath --relative-to /usr/share/zoneinfo /etc/localtime) -U $USER:$USER` to configure the image like your own machine.
+Pro tip: you can use `-L same -Z same -U $USER:$USER` to configure the image like your own machine.

 ### Caching proxy configuration